kontainapp/km-releases/README.md

+# Not used any more, the main repository is now public.

 # Kontain Monitor, Kontain VM and unikernels

 Public repository with Kontain binary releases.
 Kontain code is not open source currently and is maintained in a private repository.